Section 15 - Dispute resolution procedure

 15. Dispute resolution procedure

-CADA-ON provides resources to members to support dispute resolution through Professional Development workshops, electronic and print literature, staff consultation and referral to mediation.
-Staff consultation is limited to listening to a complaint, referral to resources, and if required, steps outlined in 15.3-2.
+CADA/East provides resources to members to support dispute resolution through Professional Development workshops, electronic and print literature, staff consultation and referral to mediation.
+Staff consultation is limited to listening to a complaint, referral to resources, and, on request, a written notice to parties whose actions are in conflict with the Professional Standards for Dance.
 Resources include referral to mediation when the dispute is related to Agreements based on the PSD.
-CADA-ON will maintain a roster of recommended external and independent mediators available to its members and/or a relationship with providers of pro bono services.

 Members are encouraged to first attempt to resolve disputes themselves by the suggested process.